doodymack/pands-2021/README.md

 UCI Machine Learning Repository of the Fisher Dataset:  https://archive.ics.uci.edu/ml/datasets/Iris

+Project Plan:

-How to write an Algorithm- Useful for Project Architecture?
+adapted from 'How to write an Algorithm'

 1. Identify the Inputs
 2. Identify the Processes